-If you have a question that is not answered, please call our Boise office at (208) 343-9135 and ask!
+If you have a question that is not answered, please contact us and ask!
 We will immediately include the answer on this page 🙂

 How much does it cost to scan my entire collection of slides, negatives, and photos?

 We have published all of our standard and bulk scanning rates here.

 What resolution do you perform photo scanning at?

 Paper items like photographs and documents are scanned at 600 dpi while film items such as negatives and slides are scanned between 1,500 dpi and 3,000 dpi depending on your target output.
 Don’t worry, even if you don’t tell us to, we’ll always scan your items in high resolution.
 Roots Family History™ is a company founded on archival principles, as such all of our scans exceed industry standards for resolution and quality.